 Again, this is why managers exist, to help boxers make smart career decisions.
 When the Spence vs Garcia match was first announced – a fight that absolutely no one was asking for – it was almost universally panned by hardcore boxing fans and pundits because it didn’t take a genius to see that a former featherweight taking on a talented welterweight in his prime made zero sense.
 While the brain-trust at PBC and Showtime billed it as a pay-per-view worthy showdown of undefeated champions, everyone else saw it as a match-up whose outcome was clear for all to see before the opening bell ever rang.

-Say what you like about Garcia collecting a career-high payday, the simple fact is that after his less-than-excellent welterweight adventure – a fight in which Mikey failed to convincingly win a single round – Garcia is now worth far less on the open market than was formerly the case, and it will take both time and some significant wins for him to regain his former standing.
+Say what you like about Garcia collecting a career-high payday, the simple fact is that after his less-than-excellent welterweight adventure – a fight in which Mikey failed to convincingly win a single round – Garcia is now worth far less on the open market than was formerly the case, and it will take both time and some significant wins for him to ever regain his former standing and his earning power.
 Again, it was just a bad move, a dumb career decision, and a smart manager would have talked Garcia out of it.

 Case in point: the next time a boxer gets behind the wheel of his Ferrari, he might not be as lucky as Errol Spence was.
 And the next time Gervonta Davis puts his hands on someone in public, he could be going behind bars.
 They might be bad guys in the movies with questionable motives, but the simple fact is there’s an important role for managers to play.
 And some fighters, whether they realize it or not, desperately need them.